Black Hat SEO Practices

 While not exactly illegal practices, you are still running the risk of having your business website penalize or banned.
 The most common example would be a higher keyword usage then normal on a site.
 Major companies (or their marketing companies) have been caught using Black Hat methods including JC Penny, BMW and Ricoh.

-SEO squatting is buying up expired domains that are relevant to your keywords and then adding a few pages of content with links to your main site.
+SEO Squatting: Buying up expired domains that are relevant to your keywords and then adding a few pages of content with links to your main site.

-Linking yourself is when you are posting comments on many blogs and linking back to your website.
+Linking Yourself: This is when you are posting comments on many blogs and linking back to your website.

-Duplicate content on different websites - all relating to the same topic/product - for your business.
+Duplicate Content: The same content on different websites, all relating to the same topic/product, specifically for your business.

-Redesigning the look of your website at very regular intervals but not changing or updating the actual content.
+Redesiging: Changing the look of your website at very regular intervals, but not changing or updating the actual content.

 x-SITE-d only incorporates White Hat elements into each page, when we build your website.